dagster-io/community-integrations/libraries/dagster-iceberg/docs/reference.md

 === "Storing time-partitioned assets"

-    Like static partitioned assets, you can specify `partition_expr` metadata on the asset to tell the PyIceberg I/O manager which column contains the partition data:
+    Like static partitioned assets, you can specify `partition_expr` metadata on the asset to tell the Iceberg I/O manager which column contains the partition data:

     ```python title="docs/snippets/partitions_time.py" linenums="1"
     --8<-- "docs/snippets/partitions_time.py"